JsonRwson/Sparta-Academy/Provisioning-an-app.md

 # Change the bindIp setting to allow connections from any IP address
 sudo sed -i '21s/.*/  bindIp: 0.0.0.0/' /etc/mongod.conf
 ```

+This command uses `sed`, a stream editor utility:

+* The -i flag means edit the file "in-place", meaning changes are directly applied
+* `21s/.../.../` 21 specifies to operate on line 21 of the file, s stands for substute or "replace text"
+* `.*` - `.` matches any character - `*` matches zero or more occurances
+* Therefore the entire line is replaced with `bindIp: 0.0.0.0`

 ### 5. Starting the MongoDB Service